The visiting side scored twice in the second half, moving within a point of Marseille, which has a game in hand.

 Blanc's side started more brightly and could have taken the lead twice inside the first 10 minutes, Benjamin Lecomte producing fine saves to deny Lucas Moura and Ezequiel Lavezzi.

-Undeterred, Lorient continued to press forward and they were rewarded with a goal in the 42nd minute as Guerreiro got on the end of Jordan Ayew's clever pass to slot home at the end of a superb move.
+Lorient pressed forward throughout the first half and was rewarded with a goal in the 42nd minute as Guerreiro got on the end of Jordan Ayew's clever pass to slot home at the end of a superb move.

-PSG unsurprisingly emerged from the break with added purpose and almost levelled when Cavani missed the target after capitalising on the hosts' failure to clear one of a succession of corners.
+PSG unsurprisingly emerged from the break with added purpose and almost leveled when Cavani missed the target after capitalizing on the hosts' failure to clear one of a succession of corners.

-However, the striker did not have to wait much longer to make his presence felt as PSG levelled in the 60th minute.
+However, the striker did not have to wait much longer to make his presence felt as PSG leveled in the 60th minute.

 Javier Pastore was the architect, his chipped pass finding Thiago Motta - who slid a volley into the path of Cavani.
 The Uruguay international uncharacteristically scuffed his first effort, yet Lecomte's failure to hold onto the ball proved decisive as Cavani slotted in the rebound.

-Marco Verratti was introduced immediately after the leveller and almost instantly made his presence felt by setting up the second.
+Marco Verratti was introduced immediately after the leveler and almost instantly made his presence felt by setting up the second.

 From there, Lorient never threatened to get back into the game, with PSG seeing the remaining minutes out without alarm.